★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Worth dealing with sooner:

 If you’re already seeing leaks or slipped slates, stop thinking “cleaning” and start thinking “repair”.
-Cleaning won’t fix a roof that’s already failing.
+At that point our slate roof repair team needs to look at it, because cleaning won’t fix a roof that’s already failing.

 What not to do (because it wrecks slate roofs)